Skip to content

 2. Consent Validation - GDPR consent checked

-3. ID Generation - Synthetic ID generated (if consented)
+3. ID Generation - EC ID generated (if consented)

 4. Ad Request - Backend ad server called